daikazu/ocalabands/.junie/guidelines.md

-# Development Guidelines for OCA Bands Project
+# Development Guidelines for Ocala Bands Project

-This document provides guidelines and instructions for developing and maintaining the OCA Bands project.
+This document provides guidelines and instructions for developing and maintaining the Ocala Bands project.

 ## Build/Configuration Instructions